Sissu: Air

+Rail

+Sissu will have a railway station on the under-construction Bhanupli–Leh line.

 Road

 From Delhi, take NH1 up to Ambala, then NH 22 to Chandigarh, and then NH 21 to Bilaspur, Sundernagar, Mandi, and Kullu.
 The distance between Chandigarh and Manali by road is 310 km (193 mi), with a total distance of 570 km (354 mi) between Delhi and Manali.
 Sissu from Manali is approximately 40 km (25 mi) which takes around 1.5 hours via NH3 that passes through Atal tunnel.